Onsets and Velocities: Affordable Real-Time Piano Transcription Using Convolutional Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented \acl{OV}, a \ac{CNN} with a training scheme based on piano rolls with 24ms of resolution and a straightforward decoding heuristic. \ac{OV} achieves state-of-the-art performance in \ac{PPT} note {\it onset} detection, and establishes a good baseline on {\it onset+velocity} detection, while significantly reducing model size and inference complexity, and offering affordable and flexible real-time capabilities.
-Future work could include reducing the receptive field, extensions to {\it offset} and {\it pedal} detection, evaluation using less pre-trained stages and analysis of design choices via ablation studies.
+We presented \acl{OV}, a convolutional setup that achieves real-time capabilities on modest commodity hardware without compromising performance, and with a substantially reduced size and temporal resolution. \ac{OV} achieves state-of-the-art performance in \ac{PPT} note {\it onset} detection, and establishes a good baseline on {\it onset+velocity} detection.
+Future work could include reducing the receptive field, extensions to {\it offset} and {\it pedal} detection, training and evaluation on different instruments, and analysis of design choices via ablation studies (e.g. number of stages and temporal resolution).